roncabal/sublime.settings/Essentials.md

     }
 ]
 ```

 ## Install DocBlockr
 * Search for DocBlockr on Package Control

 ## Install CodeIntel
 * Search for CodeIntel on Package Control

+## Install PHP Getters and Setters
+* Search for PHP Getters and Setters